- 2023 Update

 Retraction is the backward movement of the filament to prevent excess oozing of the malted material.
 By carefully managing this parameter, oozing or stringing problems can be eliminated.

-In the case of the slicer settings, you can only control two parameters, namely the Retraction speed and distance.
+In the case of the slicing software settings, you can only control two parameters, namely the Retraction speed and distance.
 We will look at other issues as well to control this problem.

-Continue reading to know the possible causes and their solutions to help you resolve the stringing problem in 3D printing.
+Check out the following 3D printing troubleshooting tips to know how to resolve the stringing problem in 3D printing.

 If the problem of stringing is faced by users then the first parameter to be checked is the retraction speed.
 This parameter controls the speed at which the filament is pulled back.
 If the speed is too fast then the melted plastic may break away from the unmelted filament above and the whole purpose of retraction is lost.
 If the speed is slow, then it may not help in reducing the oozing.